Below are the team lists with brief biographical information. Further down is the analysis which you can jump to here.

 Rupert Clarence Masters was born at Tumut and lived there all his life where he developed the building company his father started.
 In the 1930s he also owned a farm at Elong Elong near Wellington.
 We fell 16 feet and suffered serious injuries in 1938 at Adaminaby.

-The third son of Edwin George Bridle of Bombowlee, his given names were Edwin William.
+The third son of Edwin George Bridle of Bombowlee.
 The Bridles had first come to the Tumut area in 1848.
 Dick fought in the Middle East in the 2nd Light Horse Machine Gun Squadron.
-After marrying in 1924 he moved to Junee and worked for the railways, and where he still resided in the early 1980s.
+He married Lillian Alma Fuller (1901- 1980) at Tumut in 1924.
+They moved to Junee where he worked for the railways.
+He resided in Junee after retirement.

 Matt Downing (1903-1969)